OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-local-to-ci/index.md

 ![](dockerhubtags.png "width=500")
 *The resulting image in Docker Hub.*

-With this we have successfully configured Jenkins to compile and test the application code, and then build and push the Docker image to Docker Hub.
+With this, we have successfully configured Jenkins to compile and test the application code, then build and push the Docker image to Docker Hub.

 ## Conclusion